lenincompres/DOM.js/README.md

 This is equivalent to using the [style property of DOM elements](https://www.w3schools.com/jsref/prop_html_style.asp).

-NOTE: Styles may be assigned without an emcompasing *style:* object.
+NOTE: Styles may be assigned without an emcompasing *style* object.
 The previous code could be written as follows.

 ```javascript
 DOM.set({